shahidlatif126/DTL-IDS-An-Optimized-Intrusion-Detection-Framework-using-DTL-and-GA/README.md

 The complete notebook for data preprocessing is available:   **1.EdgeIIoTset_Preprocessing.ipynb** <br>

 **2. Dataset Transformation** <br>
 The preprocessed dataset is transformed into an image dataset for better training with CNN architectures.
-The complete notebook for data transformation is available: **2.Data_Transformation.ipynb** <br>
+We transfromed our dataset into images by utilizing the open source repository provided by [Western-OC2-Lab] (https://github.com/Western-OC2-Lab/Intrusion-Detection-System-Using-CNN-and-Transfer-Learning/tree/main) The complete notebook for data transformation is available: **2.Data_Transformation.ipynb** <br>

 The trasformed image datasets can be accessed from Gooogle Drive: [Edge-IIoT Image Dataset](https://drive.google.com/drive/folders/1N2QRN70TZn4ndQCv5xXebxbkDvPCoLhZ?usp=share_link) <br>